 Our Final Thoughts about Chip 'n' Dale's Harvest Feast

-Right now, Garden Grill at EPCOT is one of the only character dining locations available, so we think it’s worth a meal if you want a little more individual attention to satisfy your character fix right now.
-Even before the COVID-19 changes, Garden Grill was a top Frog Family pick for character dining locations.
+We think it’s worth a meal if you want a little more individual attention to satisfy your character fix.
+Garden Grill has always been a top Frog Family pick for character dining locations.
 Expect to spend at least an hour at the restaurant.
 (It can be a much-needed break indoors!)
 But if you’re more of an on-the-go type of guest who doesn’t care for the character aspect, you may not want to devote that much time and money for a feast.
 Because of the way that the tables and booths are set up, it may be harder to accommodate larger parties.
-As for the food, we’re a big fan of the fresh veggies harvested by The Land’s greenhouses and the comfort of the turkey and macaroni and cheese!
+As for the food, we’re a big fan of the fresh veggies harvested by The Land’s greenhouses and the comfort of the barbecue-roasted chicken and macaroni and cheese!

 Have you ever dined (or considered dining) at Garden Grill at EPCOT?
 What do you like more — the food, the characters or the restaurant itself?
 Let us know in the comments below!